 • Worn fan clutch.
 The fan clutch is used to provide airflow through the radiator when the vehicle is stopped or not enough airflow is produced from driving.
 A faulty fan clutch can lead to overheating issues, especially in low speed, high load driving conditions.

 • Faulty water pump.
 The water pump design on these engines is not particularly impressive.
 An updated water pump was released for 1996.
 It is often the culprit behind overheating issues.
+Pre-1996 water pumps are considered by many to be undersized for the application and can be replaced with a high flow aftermarket unit.

 • Blown or leaking head gaskets.
 Coolant loss will be present, engine performance may suffer, and engine may overheat.